 - advice of emissions reduction, including odour and NOX

 - calculations with dispersion models (eg. the Danish OML-model).

-We are always serious about our customer’s needs.
-We create measurement programs and ensure compliance with regulatory requirements by careful planning, attractive prices and delivery on time.
+We strive to meet client needs at all times, which is why we create measurement programs that ensure compliance with regulatory requirements through careful planning, attractive prices and on-time delivery.
 We perform measurements and provide a report, ready for the authorities.

-FORCE Technology always schedules emission measurements in order to meet authority conditions and requirements.
-We always prepare a proposal, where we specify the price and the task, in order to ensure consensus in the extent of the task and to avoid misunderstandings.
+Emission measurements are planned carefully in order to meet authority conditions and requirements.
+We prepare a proposal where we specify the price and the task at hand.
+This ensures consensus on the extent of the task and prevents any unnecessary misunderstandings.

-Our well-educated measurement technicians react when measurement conditions are not met.
-Often they can correct the situation on site in order not to repeat the measurements at a later point of time.
-In case of doubt, our measurement technicians will involve our team of engineers and consultants.
-Often we can avoid time wasting, duplication of work and expensive extra measurements.
+Our experienced and educated measurement technicians react promptly when measurement conditions are not met.
+Typically, they can correct the situation on-site to avoid repeat measurements at a later point of time.
+In cases of uncertainty, our team of engineers and consultants are involved.
+This approach ensures efficiency with regards to spent hours and extra work.

-We calibrate and service our measuring equipment at our own laboratory according to our accreditation.
+We calibrate and perform service on our measuring equipment at our own laboratory facility, according to our accreditation.

-Please contact our consultants, if you want to know more about air emissions or to get started with emission measurements.
+Do not hesitate to contact us if you wish to know more about air emissions or get started with emission measurements.